fotso0244/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 Script 2-uniq_add adds uniq elements of a list
-Script 3-common_elements retrieves all common elements from 2 lists Script 4-only_diff_elements retrieves all uniq elements from 2 lists
+Script 3-common_elements retrieves all common elements from 2 lists Script 4-only_diff_elements retrieves all uniq elements from 2 lists Script 5-number_keys retrieves number of keys of a dictionary